SlyMike/Eachine-Tyro79-BF422-settings/README.md

 Usage:
 Flash FC with BF 4.2.2 (MATEKF411)

-Restoring the json file in the configurator will give you the full setup including my control layout using an SBUS reciever (FRSKY XSR-M).
+Restoring the json file in the configurator will give you the setup including my control layout using an SBUS reciever (FRSKY XSR-M).

-Copy contents of TXT file into CLI, PRESS ENTER.
+Copy contents of TXT file into CLI to apply the differences between my setup and the default Betaflight setup.
+PRESS ENTER.

 Reboot, CALIBRATE ACCELEROMETER, customize.